RedHatInsights/insights-core/docs/docs_guidelines.rst

 Sphinx will only report errors if it cannot parse the comments.
 If you notice a message similar to the following you may safely ignore it::

-  "Didn't find BlockIDInfo.data in insights-core.mappers.blkid"
+  "Didn't find BlockIDInfo.data in insights-core.parser.blkid"

 Once the ``make`` command
 executes without any error messages the next step is to review the generated HTML and